soufiyanbenallal/form-validations/README.md

     },
     password: {
         required: 'Password is required.',
-        minLength: {
+        min: {
             value: 6,
             message: 'Password must be at least 6 characters.', },
     },
     url: {